Grime music: Brazilian grime

-During the early-mid 2000s, British electronic music was crossing over into Brazil in the form of Dubstep, UK garage, and grime, leading to local DJ's to mix the various sounds into their sets, and set-up events and parties dedicated to the genres.
-This in-turn led to a small interest in grime music, culminating in early releases such as "Cidadão Comum Refém", released by MV Bill (influenced by a Dizzee Rascal CD) in 2002, and "Voh Keimah!", produced by Bruno Belluomini featuring MC Jimmy Luv.
-"Voh Keimah!" was premiered in 2005 at a São Paulo called Tranquera and later premiered by British DJ Kode9 on Rinse FM.
+During the early- to mid-2000s, British electronic music was crossing over into Brazil in the form of Dubstep, UK garage, and grime, leading to local DJ's to mix the various sounds into their sets, and set-up events and parties dedicated to the genres.
+This in-turn led to a small interest in grime music, culminating in early releases such as "Cidadão Comum Refém", released by MV Bill (influenced by a Dizzee Rascal CD) in 2002, and "Vou Keimah!", produced by Bruno Belluomini featuring MC Jimmy Luv.
+"Vou Keimah!" was premiered in 2005 at a São Paulo called Tranquera and later premiered by British DJ Kode9 on Rinse FM.
 Brazilian MC Vandal is also an early Brazilian grime pioneer from the 2000s period.

-Grime in Brazil would fade by the late 2000s, however it would be picked up again during grime's resurgence around 2014 in Rio de Janeiro, São Paulo.
+Grime in Brazil would fade by the late 2000s; however, it would be picked up again during grime's resurgence around 2014 in Rio de Janeiro, São Paulo.
 Influenced by artists such as Skepta and Dizzee Rascal, a new crop of DJ's and MC's emerged, such as Fleezus, Febem, Diniboy, SD9, Kbrum, Turistas de Guerra, 03 Noxio, and others.
 Antonio Constantino and Diniboy came up with the idea for a Brasil Grime Show, a radio show modelled after British grime radio sets, such as the Grime Show on London radio station Rinse FM, wherein a DJ will play instrumentals and invite an MC to perform over them for an extended period.
 The show is recorded at Casa do Meio Studio in Bangu, Rio de Janeiro.
 Similar to early British grime music, the group has a lack of financial support in making music.
 New Brazilian MC's, such as Leall, have experienced growth after appearing on the show.
 Leall's episode in particular has over 80 thousand views.
 Antonio Constantino and Diniboy grouped up with local DJ's and producers Lucas Sá, Diego Padilha, Yvie Oliveira, and Rennan Guerra in order to create the show, regularly inviting local MC's to perform over grime instrumentals.
 Brasil Grime Show has also held grime events in Botafogo, Duque de Caxias, and Copacabana.
 The Brasil Grime Show has been credited with helping the growth of grime music in Brazil.

 In October 2019, Febem and Fleezus visited the UK and performed on GrimeReportTV and Pyro Radio.
 This visit was also accompanied by a documentary filmed in London about Brazilian grime, first premiered on October 18 in São Paulo.
 They also performed a cypher alongside British MC's Eyez, Yizzy, and Jevon for Red Bull.

-In March 2020, Febem, Fleezus, and producer Cersv released an EP titled BRIME.
+In March 2020, Febem, Fleezus, and producer Cersv released an EP titled BRIME ("brime" itself being a nickname for the Brazilian grime scene).
 It featured collaborations with British MC's Jevon and Teeboi.
 In 2021, it was re-released in vinyl in collaboration with Butterz.

 Brazilian grime has incorporated elements of the local genre baile funk to their sound.
+Puterrier described his sound as "70% funk, 30% grime".